Up to 60% off sofas & mattresses — limited‑time deals.

 Mistake Why it backfires Better move

-Buying a residential sofa for a commercial lobby Frames, cushions, and warranties aren’t designed for constant turnover Specify commercial/contract seating and serviceable parts
+Buying a residential sofa for a commercial lobby Frames, cushions, and warranties are not set up for constant turnover Specify contract-grade seating and serviceable parts

-Choosing very low or very deep seats Older guests sink in, then struggle to stand Use moderate depth and include arms and firmer cushions
+Choosing very low or very deep seats Guests, especially older ones, sink in and have to work harder to stand Use moderate depth and include arms and firmer cushions

-Picking light, textured fabric without a cleaning plan Pills, snags, and stains become “permanent” Select cleanable performance upholstery, then choose color/pattern
+Picking light, textured fabric without a cleaning plan Pills, snags, and stains show up fast and linger Choose cleanable performance upholstery before you choose color or pattern

-Over-indexing on tufting and heavy seaming Crevices trap debris and slow cleaning Favor simpler surfaces and fewer seams on high-touch areas
+Over-indexing on tufting and heavy seaming Crevices trap debris and slow routine cleaning Favor simpler surfaces and fewer seams in high-touch areas

 Match the sofa to your lobby use case and traffic

-Before you shop, write down what the sofa must survive: peak crowding, rolling luggage, food and drinks, kids, pets, and your actual cleaning agents.
+Before you shop, write down what the sofa actually has to survive: peak crowding, rolling luggage, food and drinks, kids and pets, sunlight, HVAC dryness, and the cleaning agents your staff already use.

 What to measure before you shop

-• Sun exposure (fading/heat), HVAC dryness, and entryway grit
+• Sun exposure, heat buildup, dry air, and entryway grit

-• Circulation paths (where people cut through) and where spills happen most
+• Circulation paths and the spots where spills happen most

 Ergonomic sizing: comfort for many body types